douglas-george/timberhearth/storybook/story.md

 The moment it clicked closed, the crystal lit up—and Poodler sat bolt upright.

-“HELLO!
+”HELLO!
 I HAVE OPINIONS AND YOU’RE GOING TO HEAR THEM!”

 Jessica yelped.